venky0010/vmsharma/README.md

             <!-- About Section -->
             <div class="mt-4 text-gray-300 text-xs w-full text-left">
-                <p>Experienced Product Owner with expertise in product management, stakeholder management, process improvement, data analytics, and automation.
+                <p class="text-base">Experienced Product Owner with expertise in product management, stakeholder management, process improvement, data analytics, and automation.
 Skilled in using experimentation, machine learning, and data modeling to create statistical solutions.
 Proven ability to drive data-driven decisions by automating processes, generating insightful reports, and optimizing workflows.
 Passionate about sports, especially Manchester United and the Houston Astros.</p>
             </div>

             <!-- Education Section -->